 I grew up with guns.
 Two of them: a 12-bore shotgun and a .25 automatic.
 I do not remember the make of the former but the latter, I’m pretty sure, was a Browning (a ‘Baby’; again, if I remember correctly).
 They belonged to my father (and thus, our family): he had purchased them overseas after getting the necessary clearances and applying for a gun ownership license, and then brought them back home.
 I do not remember how old I was when I first saw them, but they fitted rather seamlessly into our household.
 We were, after all, surrounded by weaponry of other kinds.
 Most prominently, large, loud, fighter jets that carried bombs, rockets, missiles and guns; we lived on an air force bases, and these reminders were never too far away.
-Our living room sported 20-mm and 30-mm cannon shells, remnants from gunnery exercises that my father had participated in.
+Our living room sported 20-mm and 30-mm cannon shells, remnants from gunnery exercises and actual wars that my father had participated in.
 The guns in our household felt like an extension of that visible firepower.

 But these weapons were not visible quite the same way.
 For one thing, my father kept both guns disassembled, with the various parts scattered over the house, well-hidden away from my brother and myself.
 Once in a while, the pieces were collected, and the guns cleaned and assembled.
 These occasions also served as a time for my father to check the shotgun cartridges; they came in colorful boxes, with wax paper inside that enclosed the shells.
 They were all things of beauty; the gleaming metal of the shotgun barrel, the lettering on the red shells, the embossed marks on their back, the polished wood of the butt.
 Then, the cleaning and checks over, the guns and the ammunition were put away again.